API Standards

 - Use the OpenAPI Specification for documenting APIs

-- Store in the repo at
+- Store your OpenAPI Specification file in the repo at

 /docs/openapi/openapi.yml